eclipse/xtext/xtext-website/documentation/308_emf_integration.md

 ## Model, Ecore Model, and Ecore {#model-metamodel}

 Xtext uses EMF models as the in-memory representation of any parsed text files.
 This in-memory object graph is called the *abstract syntax tree* (AST).
-Depending on the community this concepts is also called *document object graph (DOM)*, *semantic model*, or simply *model*.
+Depending on the community this concepts is also called *document object model (DOM)*, *semantic model*, or simply *model*.
 We use *model* and *AST* interchangeably.
-Given the example model from the [tutorial](102_domainmodelwalkthrough.html), the AST looks similar to this
+Given the example model from the [domainmodel tutorial](102_domainmodelwalkthrough.html), the AST looks similar to this

 ![Sample AST](images/ast.png)

 The *AST* should contain the essence of your textual models.
 It abstracts over syntactical information.
 It is used by later processing steps, such as validation, compilation or interpretation.
-In EMF a model is made up of instances of *EObjects* which are connected and an [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) is an instance of an [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java).
-A set of *EClasses* if contained in a so called [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java), which are both concepts of *Ecore*.
-In Xtext, meta models are either inferred from the grammar or predefined by the user (see the section on [package declarations](301_grammarlanguage.html#package-declarations) for details).
-The next diagram shows the meta model of our example:
+In EMF a model is made up of instances of *EObjects* which are connected.
+An [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java) is an instance of an [EClass]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EClass.java).
+A set of *EClasses* can be contained in a so called [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java), which are both concepts of *Ecore*.
+In Xtext, meta-models are either inferred from the grammar or predefined by the user (see the section on [EPackage declarations](301_grammarlanguage.html#package-declarations) for details).
+The next diagram shows the meta-model of our example:

 ![Sample meta model](images/metamodel.png)

-The language in which the meta model is defined is called *Ecore*.
-In other words, the meta model is the Ecore model of your language.
+The language in which the meta-model is defined is called *Ecore*.
+In other words, the meta-model is the Ecore model of your language.
 Ecore is an essential part of EMF.
-Your models instantiate the meta model, and your meta model instantiates Ecore.
+Your models instantiate the meta-model, and your meta-model instantiates Ecore.
 To put an end to this recursion, Ecore is defined in itself (an instance of itself).

-The meta model defines the types of the semantic nodes as Ecore *EClasses*.
-EClasses are shown as boxes in the meta model diagram, so in our example, *Model*, *Type*, *SimpleType*, *Entity*, and *Property* are EClasses.
+The meta-model defines the types of the semantic nodes as Ecore *EClasses*.
+EClasses are shown as boxes in the meta-model diagram, so in our example, *Model*, *Type*, *SimpleType*, *Entity*, and *Property* are EClasses.
 An EClass can inherit from other EClasses.
 Multiple inheritance is allowed in Ecore, but of course cycles are forbidden.

 EClasses can have *EAttributes* for their simple properties.
 These are shown inside the EClasses nodes.
 The example contains two EAttributes *name* and one EAttribute *multi*.
 The domain of values for an EAttribute is defined by its *EDataType*.
 Ecore ships with some predefined *EDataTypes*, which essentially refer to Java primitive types and other immutable classes like [String]({{site.javadoc.java}}/java/lang/String.html).
 To make a distinction from the Java types, the *EDataTypes* are prefixed with an *E*.
 In our example, that is *EString* and *EBoolean*.

 In contrast to EAttributes, *EReferences* point to other EClasses.
 The *containment* flag indicates whether an EReference is a *containment reference* or a *cross-reference*.
 In the diagram, references are edges and containment references are marked with a diamond.
 At the model level, each element can have at most one container, i.e. another element referring to it with a containment reference.
 This infers a tree structure to the models, as can be seen in the sample model diagram.
 On the other hand, *cross-references* refer to elements that can be contained anywhere else.
 In the example, *elements* and *properties* are containment references, while *type* and *extends* are cross-references.
 For reasons of readability, we skipped the cross-references in the sample model diagram.
 Note that in contrast to other parser generators, Xtext creates ASTs with linked cross-references.

 Other than associations in UML, EReferences in Ecore are always owned by one EClass and only navigable in the direction form the owner to the type.
-Bi-directional associations must be modeled as two references, being *eOpposite* of each other and owned by either end of the associations.
+Bi-directional associations must be modeled as two references, being *eOpposite* of each other and owned by one end of the associations.

 The superclass of EAttributes and EReferences is *EStructuralFeature* and allows to define a name and a cardinality by setting *lowerBound* and *upperBound*.
 Setting the latter to -1 means 'unbounded'.

 The common super type of EDataType and EClass is *EClassifier*.
 An [EPackage]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EPackage.java) acts as a namespace and container of EClassifiers.

 We have summarized these most relevant concepts of Ecore in the following diagram:

 ![Ecore concepts](images/ecore.png)

 ## EMF Code Generation {#emf-codegen}

 EMF also ships with a code generator that generates Java classes from your Ecore model.
 The code generators input is the so called *EMF generator model*.
 It decorates (references) the Ecore model and adds additional information for the Ecore &rarr; Java transformation.
-Xtext will automatically generate a generator model with reasonable defaults for all generated metamodels, and run the EMF code generator on them.
+Xtext will automatically generate a generator model with reasonable defaults for all generated meta-models, and run the EMF code generator on them.

 The generated classes are based on the EMF runtime library, which offers a lot of infrastructure and tools to work with your models, such as persistence, reflection, referential integrity, lazy loading etc.

 Among other things, the code generator will generate

 *   A Java interface and a Java class for each EClassifier in your Ecore model.
 By default, all classes will implement the interface [EObject]({{site.src.emf}}/plugins/org.eclipse.emf.ecore/src/org/eclipse/emf/ecore/EObject.java), linking a lot of runtime functionality.
 *   A Java bean property for each EStructuralFeature (member variable, accessor methods).